Don't Use Cold Email Templates - Do This Instead

 Research your prospect

 Before you even start writing your cold emails, make sure that you have enough information about your prospects.
 Taking the time to research your prospects will help you personalize your cold emails in the best way possible.

-If you do the research and gather data about your prospect, then you will be more comfortable talking to them, you will have, basically, done your homework and ready to be able to talk about their projects, their interests, their work etc.
+If you do the research and gather data about your prospect, then you will be more comfortable talking to them, you will have to do your homework and be ready to be able to talk about their projects, their interests, their work, etc.

 Personalize your emails

 When you send a cold email, the goal is to get a response.
 That response could be anything from an automated response to a meeting request.
 But to get that response, you need to personalize your email.